all-birds birds

 Black-Capped ChickadeeBlack-capped Chickadee

-Black-capped Chickadees will visit your yard if you have feeders and water.
+Chickadees will visit your yard if you have feeders and water.

-Identification and PicturesBlack-capped Chickadee
+Identification - PicturesBlack-capped Chickadee and Videos

 Some say this bird is fun to watch because of its acrobatic nature actions as it hangs upside down or forages through branches.